State Taxes

 Other Taxes

-• Estate tax: Connecticut imposes an estate tax on estates above ~$13,610,000 (scheduled to match the federal exemption).
+• Estate tax: Connecticut imposes an estate tax on estates above ~$15,000,000 (matching the federal exemption, now permanent under the One Big Beautiful Bill Act).
 Rates range from ~11.60% to ~12.00%.
 Connecticut previously had a much lower threshold, but phased increases have aligned it with the federal level.

 • Gift tax: Connecticut is the only state that imposes a gift tax (in addition to the estate tax).
 The lifetime exemption matches the estate tax exemption.